 There's a lot to love about iOS 13.
 Permanent Memoji stickers though?
 Not so much.
 Whether you love or hate these personalized icons, most of us can probably agree it's super annoying Apple doesn't let you disable them in the "Frequently Used" section of the Emoji keyboard.
 Every time you go to use an emoji, you have to see the stickers, whether you want to or not.
 That is, until now.

 There are plenty of jokes out there about the battery indicator on iPhones.
-Some people complain about their iPhones dying randomly while on 11%, others see hours of use at the 1% mark.
-Through its inconsistencies, that battery percentage is a useful tell for how desperate you need to be for a charger.
-There's just one problem — this percentage is nowhere to be found on your iPhone 11, 11 Pro, or 11 Pro Max.
+Some people complain about their iPhones dying randomly at 11%, while others see hours of use at the 1% mark.
+Despite its inconsistencies, that battery percentage is a useful tell for how desperate you need a charger.
+There's just one problem: the icon is hiding on your iPhone 11, 11 Pro, or 11 Pro Max.

 The iPhone 11, 11 Pro, and 11 Pro Max are the most advanced flagships Apple has to offer, but that doesn't mean they're immune to occasional bugs.
 Anything from an app plagued with issues to a faulty software update still can cause your device to freeze up, so having the ability to force a restart can come in very handy.